 I will leave you with a decoration from the room ornamented for Eleonora di Toledo by Giorgio Vasari.
 He had about 20 assistants to help him with the work, and one of them was none other than the aforementioned Jan van der Straet, who was just starting out in Florence.
 A string of putti (cherubs) includes one playful cat.
 See if you can spot it.

-A good friend took me to visit Fondation Maeght – a museum located on a pine forest hill above Sant-Paul-de-Vence.
-Little historic towns around the French Riviera such as Biot, Vence, Cagnes-sur-Mer, Antibes and many others, bracketed on the east by Nice and in the west by Arles, are famed for their local art museums.
+A good friend took me to visit Fondation Maeght—a museum located on a pine forest hill above Saint-Paul-de-Vence in the French Riviera.
+Little historic towns such as Biot, Vence, Cagnes-sur-Mer, Antibes, and many others, bracketed on the east by Nice and on the west by Arles, are famed for their local art museums.

-They are either villas of artists (like the Renoir museum in Cagnes-sur- Mer where he spent the last 20 years of his life) or galleries celebrating an artist who lived nearby (e.g. the Picasso museum in Antibes and the Matisse museum in Nice).
-Some are devoted to some style associated with the south of France like Impressionism or Abstractionism, others house collections of a single artist like the famous Museum Léger in Biot.
-Fondation Maeght is devoted to 20th c. abstract art, thanks to the relations its founders, Aimé and Marguerite Maeght, had with artists such as Pierre Bonnard, Joan Miró, Marc Chagall, Georges Braque and Alberto Giacometti.
+These museums are either villas of artists (like the Renoir museum in Cagnes-sur-Mer where the artist spent the last 20 years of his life) or galleries celebrating an artist who lived nearby (such as the Picasso museum in Antibes and the Matisse museum in Nice).
+Some are devoted to a style associated with the south of France, like Impressionism or Abstractionism; others house collections of a single artist, like the famous Museum Léger in Biot.
+Fondation Maeght is devoted to 20th-century abstract art, thanks to the relationships its founders—Aimé and Marguerite Maeght—had with artists such as Pierre Bonnard, Joan Miró, Marc Chagall, Georges Braque, and Alberto Giacometti.

 Aimé Maeght (1906-1981) started out as a lithographer who met artists through his printing work.
-By late 1930’s he would become a friend, a marchand and a collaborator of Bonnard, Matisse, Fernand Léger and many other mid-century artists.
-He became an exclusive dealer for many modern artists with whom he had lasting friendships.
-Following a personal tragedy (death of his younger son) he poured his energy into a project of building a modern art museum that would house numerous contributions of his clients and friends.
-The modern structure was designed by the Spanish architect Josep Lluis Sert and when the place opened in 1964, it featured sculptures by Miró and Giacometti, a pool and stained glass window by Braque, paintings by Legèr and Chagall, and a large stabile by Alexander Calder.
-The foundation was visited over the years by jazz greats like Ella Fitzgerald and Duke Ellington, housed French and European writers and artists, and it presented to the public hundreds of modern art exhibitions.
+By the late 1930s, he had become a friend, marchand, and collaborator of Bonnard, Matisse, Fernand Léger, and many other mid-century artists.
+He became the exclusive dealer for many modern artists with whom he had lasting friendships.
+Following a personal tragedy (the death of his younger son), he poured his energy into a project of building a modern art museum that would house numerous contributions of his clients and friends.
+The modern structure was designed by the Spanish architect Josep Lluis Sert, and when the place opened in 1964, it featured sculptures by Miró and Giacometti, a pool and stained-glass window by Braque, paintings by Legèr and Chagall, and a large stabile by Alexander Calder.
+The foundation was visited over the years by jazz greats like Ella Fitzgerald and Duke Ellington and housed French and European writers and artists, while presenting hundreds of modern art exhibitions to the public.

 This is an oasis of peace and beauty in a land that is already more picturesque than most places on earth.
-Not only inside you can find some outstanding canvases – notably Chagall’s Life and Bonnard’s Summer 1917 (both artists were lifelong friends of Aimé), but the sculpture garden is filled with art specially created and installed by artists.
-Miró’s labyrinth is a winding space filled with his fanciful sculptures, a reflection pool is laid out with a George Braque’s mosaic, and there is a Giacometti court where his elongated figures seem to be rushing across the brick patio.
+Not only can you find some outstanding canvases inside—notably Chagall’s Life and Bonnard’s Summer 1917 (both artists were lifelong friends of Aimé)—but the sculpture garden is filled with art specially created and installed by the artists.
+Miró’s labyrinth is a winding space filled with his fanciful sculptures, a reflection pool is laid out with George Braque’s mosaic, and there is a Giacometti court where his elongated figures seem to be rushing across the brick patio.

-After this charming place that pulsates with art at every nook and cranny, my trip to check out museums of Nice was a disappointment.
-I could not get into Chagall and Matisse museums (closed in preparation for future exhibitions).
-I headed instead to MAMAC – the Museum of Modern and Contemporary art – only to be underwhelmed.
+After this charming place that pulsates with art in every nook and cranny, my trip to check out the museums of Nice was a disappointment.
+I could not get into the Chagall and Matisse museums (closed in preparation for future exhibitions).
+I headed instead to MAMAC (the Museum of Modern and Contemporary Art), only to be underwhelmed.

 The structure is modern (lots of concrete and glass and lots of exhibition halls with badly designed flow of traffic) with hardly any art worth checking out.
-The best part are the collages and papier maché sculptures by mid-century artist Niki de Sant Phalle.
-She was a pop artist, quite underappreciated until recently, who would create colorful, mosaic-covered garden sculptures and totems that grace many parks and public spaces in Europe.
+The best part are the collages and papier maché sculptures by mid-century pop artist Niki de Saint Phalle.
+Though quite underappreciated until recently, Saint Phalle created colorful, mosaic-covered garden sculptures and totems that grace many parks and public spaces in Europe.

 Above is an example of her sculpture in Germany.
-Her style is easy to recognize – mirror and multi-colored tiles adorn her sculptures of “nanas” (bulky female figures, sometimes pregnant, sometimes black, always whimsical – created in 1970s’ when portraying such figures was a revolutionary feminist protest art) or “totems” or “tarot symbols.”
-Her art had inspired countless objects of decorative art.
-St. Phalle bequeathed dozens of her works to this museum.
-Unfortunately, other than St. Phalle’s creations and some Yves Klein paintings (another mid-century French artist famed for his intense dark blue color he invented), there isn’t anything outstanding in this museum.
+Her style is easy to recognize and inspired countless other objects of decorative art.
+Mirrors and multi-colored tiles adorn her sculptures of “nanas” (bulky female figures, sometimes pregnant, sometimes black, always whimsical—created in the 1970s when portraying such figures was revolutionary feminist protest art) or her “totems” and “tarot symbols.”
+Saint Phalle bequeathed dozens of her works to MAMAC.
+Unfortunately, other than Saint Phalle’s creations and some Yves Klein paintings (another mid-century French artist famed for the intense dark-blue color he invented), there isn’t anything outstanding in this museum.
 If you crave modern art in the south of France, the refined Fondation Maeght delivers much more than the big museum in Nice.